Nokia’s Smartphone Marketing Chief Leaves After 15 Years

 Ilari Nurmi, head of product marketing for smartphones, has left Nokia after 15 years, he wrote in an Oct.
 7 Twitter posting.
 James Etheridge, a company spokesman, declined to comment on the reason for Nurmi’s departure or his replacement.
 Nurmi couldn’t immediately be reached for comment.

 Nokia last month apologized for not making clear that a promotional video and photos within a promotional clip weren’t captured with its new Lumia 920 smartphone.
-The gaffe drew attention to Nokia’s marketing tactics at a time when the Espoo, Finland-based company is seeking to revive its business by challenging Apple Inc. (AAPL)’s iPhone and handsets running on Google Inc. (GOOG)’s Android software.
+The gaffe drew attention to Nokia’s marketing tactics at a time when the Espoo, Finland-based company is seeking to revive its business by challenging Apple Inc. (AAPL:US)’s iPhone and handsets running on Google Inc. (GOOG:US)’s Android software.

 “I wish Nokia all the best and look forward to getting Lumia 920 once available,” Nurmi wrote in the posting.

 Nokia is touting its camera technology and the Lumia’s operating system from Microsoft Corp.
-(MSFT) as reasons for consumers to buy its devices.
+(MSFT:US) as reasons for consumers to buy its devices.

 A video advertisement last month showing off the device’s camera technology was questioned by The Verge blog hours after the phone was demonstrated in New York.
 The video showed a woman riding a bicycle down a road and as she passes a parked trailer, the reflection in a window reveals a large white van with lighting equipment and a cameraman hanging out of the door filming.